How & When to Paraglide from Lions Head

 1) Clifton Glen Country Club – S to SSW not stronger than 20km/h

-2) Signal Hill – S to SSW not gusting stronger than 40km/h (this is in the lee-side, wind always stronger here)
+2) Signal Hill – S to SSW not gusting stronger than 40km/h (this is in the lee-side, the wind is always stronger here)

 3) Lions Head – S to SSW not stronger than 40km/h (this is in the venturi of the mountain)

-In the picture below the Southerly wind can be seen as a SSW flowing towards the landing field
+In the picture below the Southerly wind can be seen as an SSW flowing towards the landing field

 This picture shows the general Southerly airflow in light winds.